 June 5-11 is Summer Food Service Program Week

 Site locations and meal service times vary throughout Indiana, and locations range from parks and community centers to schools, churches and mobile feeding sites.
-Meals must be consumed on site, unless located in a rural area that has been pre-approved for non-congregate meal service.
+Meals must be consumed on site.
 For more than 40 years, the Summer Food Service Program has provided children ages 18 and under with access to free, nutritious meals and snacks during the summer months.

 U.S. Department of Agriculture

 Office of the Assistant Secretary for Civil Rights

 Washington, D.C.
 20250-9410; or

 (833) 256-1665 or (202) 690-7442; or